 Including pre-existing conditions.
-My wife suffers from migraines, which is a pre-existing condition.
+My wife used to suffer from migraines, which is a pre-existing condition.
 Liberty HealthShare will not cover migraine-specific treatment for the first year.
 While not ideal, I can at least appreciate the fact that we know that up front.

-Health shares aren’t required to accept you.
+Health share providers aren’t required to accept you.
 If you are overweight or lead an unhealthy lifestyle, you may not be a candidate for membership.
 That’s just the way it is, and it helps to keep costs down for all members.

 Check out their “Do I Qualify?” page for more on how Liberty runs their ethical rules and system of beliefs.